- DAAS Graduate Certificate Program

 - An application cover letter - can include biographical information, an indication of the applicant's intellectual path and their knowledge of DAAS.

 In addition to the above materials, two letters of recommendation must be submitted via our new application database.
 Your references will be notified via an automatic email.
-Your application does not have to be completed in order to submit your references' names and emails so please submit their names as soon as possible to insure that they can send their letters by the February 22nd deadline.
-See the online database here
+Your application does not have to be completed in order to submit your references' names and emails so please submit their names as soon as possible to insure that they can send their letters by the March 10th deadline.

-If you have any problems submitting any or all of your applications to the database, please email DAAS at: firstname.lastname@example.org.
-Please type 'SAIO Grant' in the subject line.
+If you have any problems submitting any or all of your application materials to the online database, please email DAAS at: email@example.com.
+Please type 'SAIO Grant 2023' in the subject line.